zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_user.rst

 expand
+  If True, the return value will contain additional artificial properties that expand certain URI or name properties to the full set of resource properties.
+See the return value for details.

-  Deprecated: The :literal:`expand` parameter is deprecated because the returned password rule, user role, user pattern and LDAP server definition objects have an independent lifecycle, so the same objects are returned when invoking this module in a loop through all users.
+  :strong:`Deprecated`\ : The :literal:`expand` parameter is deprecated because the returned password rule, user role, user pattern and LDAP server definition objects have an independent lifecycle, so the same objects are returned when invoking this module in a loop through all users.
 Use the respective other modules of this collection to get the properties of these objects.

-  Boolean that controls whether the returned user contains additional artificial properties that expand certain URI or name properties to the full set of resource properties (see description of return values of this module).

   | **required**: False
   | **type**: bool

 expand_names
-  Boolean that controls whether the returned user contains additional artificial properties for the names of referenced objects, such as user roles, password rule, etc.
+  If True, the return value will contain additional artificial properties for the names of referenced objects, such as user roles, password rule, etc.

   For backwards compatibility, this parameter defaults to True.